Nash blowup fails to resolve singularities in dimensions four and higher: Introduction

 In view of the theorem and the known results on Nash blowups and normalized Nash blowups, the remaining cases to completely answer the conjectures on the resolution properties of Nash blowups are:

-\begin{itemize} \item[(A)] Iteration of the Nash blowup of algebraic varieties of dimension 2 and 3 over fields of characteristic zero. \item[(B)] Iteration of the normalized Nash blowup of normal algebraic varieties of dimension 3 over fields of characteristic zero. \item[(C)] Iteration of the normalized Nash blowup of normal algebraic varieties of dimension 2 and 3 over fields of prime characteristic. \end{itemize}
+\begin{itemize} \item[(A)] Iteration of the Nash blowup of algebraic varieties of dimension 2 and 3 over algebraically closed fields of characteristic zero. \item[(B)] Iteration of the normalized Nash blowup of normal algebraic varieties of dimension 3 over algebraically closed fields of characteristic zero. \item[(C)] Iteration of the normalized Nash blowup of normal algebraic varieties of dimension 2 and 3 over algebraically closed fields of prime characteristic. \end{itemize}

-In the case of toric varieties, the previous list is the same except in problem (C), where the remaining case is normal toric varieties of dimension 3.
+In the case of toric varieties, the previous list is the same except in problem (C), where the remaining case is normal toric varieties of dimension 3 \cite{DJNB}.